Which of these choices of weird accommodation in Croatia tickles your fancy?

-Travel doesn’t have to be mainstream, and you don’t have to follow the rules – at least I don’t think so.
-Of course, this can mean the place you go, how you get there, what you pack (super important by the way), and where you stay should be changed up every now and then.
+Because sometimes a regular hotel room is downright dull.
+Travel doesn’t have to be mainstream, and you don’t have to follow the rules.
+At least, I don’t think so.
+Of course, this all means that the place you go, how you get there, what you pack, and where you stay should be changed up every now and then.

 Hum, The World’s Smallest Town